TopherWin/compliance/README.md

 5) Add Dockerfile, Add BATS tests, Add CI

 - Add some test cases for make sure Compiance-Masonry does it's thing inside the container

+### To Do

+1) Add gitbook dependencies to the image

+2) create self contained execution of compliance-masonry with gitbook-serve and serve the page from the image

+3) create self contained execution of gitbook pdf creation and get the pdf out